- 1 How will a Service for the Common Good benefit the people who do this service?

 - 1 million of the 2.3 million people in the hidden labor force, or among other economically inactive persons with the desire for work.

 Altogether, these would be about 3 million people in Germany.
-This number is affected by numerous imponderables, however, and is no more than a first estimate.
-It of course would be affected by further developments in the labor market, which can change the number of available jobs at any time.
-Ideally, the Service for the Common Good would be only one component of a social-ecological full employment initiative that would create sufficient paid employment for all people ready and able to work, for example by building up the infrastructure for a renewable energy system, insulating buildings to a high standard, converting to sustainable agriculture and improving the quality of care work.
+This number is affected by numerous imponderables and by constant fluctuations in the labor market, however, and is no more than a first estimate.
+Ideally, the Service for the Common Good would be only one component of a social-ecological full employment initiative that would create paid employment for most people ready and able to work, for example by building up the infrastructure for a renewable energy system, insulating buildings to a high standard, converting to sustainable agriculture and improving the quality of care work.
 In this case, only a fraction of the 3 million jobs mentioned above would be needed in the Service for the Common Good.
 Furthermore, the focus of attention would shift away from the people listed under points 1 to 3 above, towards those listed under points 4 to 8.
 In order to support the potential for innovation and the diverse life plans of these people, a Service for the Common Good would be immensely useful even if there was close to full employment.

 Who should NOT perform a Service for the Common Good?